-3.0 - 3.0 This course focuses on effective methods of citizen engagement in a democracy, community building, and the role of advocacy practiced by community leaders, nonprofit and public organizations to bring about social change.
+3-3 3 hours (3;0;0).
+This course focuses on effective methods of citizen engagement in a democracy, community building, and the role of advocacy practiced by community leaders, nonprofit and public organizations to bring about social change.
 Prerequisite(s): PLDR 5320.
+Course Typically Offered: Fall.